ghostandthemachine/sketchpad/CEmerick_Ideal_IDE.md

 - Sane UI/UX

 	+ progressive disclosure, discoverability of functionality, familiar help systems, etc
-	+ <strike>Supporting, nay, embracing mousing.
+	+ ~~Supporting, nay, embracing mousing.
 Yes, I use the mouse (actually, a trackball) in addition to the keyboard, get over it.
-Much of my time spent &#8220;programming&#8221; is actually spent doing things other than typing (thank goodness), and many of these tasks are not best done with the keyboard.</strike>
+Much of my time spent &#8220;programming&#8221; is actually spent doing things other than typing (thank goodness), and many of these tasks are not best done with the keyboard.~~
 	+ All of this <strong>should</strong> go without saying IMO, but emacs seems to put a stake in the ground that much of the above is unnecessary or undesirable.
 The issue of progressive disclosure and discovery of functionality is a particular sore spot for me.
 Many of the most important features of a development environment (or perhaps any class of nontrivial software) are the most esoteric that might go untouched for weeks or months (debuggers, profilers, code coverage tools, configuration settings, etc), and one must be able to <strong>effectively</strong> stumble through them for the first time, and after having not touched them for a long time.
 I don&#8217;t want to have to learn, remember, or google for the <tt>M-x run-clojure-debugger</tt> command or somesuch along with 200, 500, 1000? others.